 We need more people to understand the correct definition of religion and the ultimate meaning of the word religion.
 The word religion comes from the Latin word religare that means to re-join or re-connect.
+Re-connect with what?
+The answer according to me is re-connect with self, others and a divine.
+An even if we take out the divine part due to lack of scientific evidence, re-connection with self and others remain the goal.
 However, I then found on the internet that this origin of the word religion is in dispute.
 Does that mean that all fine sentiments about the word’s significance are worthless?

 Nothing is worthless if something can be learned from it.